-The ALIMS Department is responsible for the administration, operation, and maintenance of all computer systems and networks throughout the MAG.
-The ALIMS Department also serves as a liaison to external agencies regarding information technology issues.
-The ALIMS Department consists of the following three divisions:
+The ALIMS Department is responsible for the administration, operation, and maintenance of all computer systems and networks throughout the MAG and serves as a liaison to external agencies regarding information technology issues.
+The ALIMS Department consists of the following three sections:

-- The administration division performs personnel administration and quality assurance.
-It performs clerical functions and maintains the master files for messages, orders, correspondence, directives, and personnel records for ALIMS.
-Quality assurance is responsible for inspecting and auditing ALIMS functions within the MAG to ensure compliance with appropriate orders and directives. - The customer support division provides direct support to MAG units for all AVLOG information technology systems.
-It provides technical support, issue and receipt of assets, production control, asset management, maintenance, local area network support, materiel management, and validation of AVLOG information technology requirements. - The network support division provides direct support to all AVLOG MAG units.
-The division is responsible for network and system administration, including the administrative and operational control of the NTCSS and naval air fleet system array (NFSA).
+- The administration section performs personnel administration and quality assurance, clerical functions and maintains the master files for messages, orders, correspondence, directives, and personnel records for ALIMS.
+Quality Assurance is responsible for inspecting and auditing ALIMS functions within the MAG to ensure compliance with appropriate orders and directives. - The customer support section provides direct support to MAG units for all AVLOG information technology systems.
+It provides technical support, issue and receipt of assets, production control, asset management, maintenance, local area network support, materiel management, and validation of AVLOG information technology requirements. - The network support section provides direct support to all AVLOG MAG units.
+The section is responsible for network and system administration, including the administrative and operational control of the NTCSS and Naval Air Fleet System array (NFSA)